In this Guide

 It’s covered by a lifetime warranty.

-Just like with the Delta, the 3-hole escutcheon is sold separately.
+Just like with the Delta, the 3-hole escutcheon for this fixture is sold separately.
 The same is true of the optional extension kit.
+Be sure to count that extra cost in your total when you’re figuring out your budget!

 6. Moen Wynford Brushed Nickel